suretrust/cst/README.md

   </a>
 </p>

-> The system allows customers to be able to place support request and the support agents to
+> This is a customer support ticketing system that allows customers to be able to place support requests such that support agents/admins can respond to the requests.

 ## Install